 Animals in scientific research

-To be licensed, research facilities must comply with the Guidelines on the Care and use of Animals for Scientific Purposes set forth by the National Advisory Committee for Laboratory Animal Research (NACLAR).
-AVS must also be allowed to carry out inspection of the research facilities.
+- Comply with the Guidelines on the Care and Use of Animals for Scientific Purposes set forth by the National Advisory Committee for Laboratory Animal Research (NACLAR).
+More information on NACLAR can be found below

-The aim of the NACLAR guidelines is to promote humane and responsible care and use of animals for scientific purposes in Singapore.
+This section describes the overall guiding principles to promote the humane and responsible care and use of animals for scientific purposes in Singapore, in accordance with the 3Rs.
+The 3Rs (Replacement, Reduction, and Refinement) refer to:

 - The replacement of animals with alternative methods.